Nynas: History

 2017 saw the start of a period that resulted in significant financial problems because of an increasingly stressed political and economic situation in Venezuela.
 Initially this caused disruption to crude oil deliveries, which gradually stopped completely because the USA introduced far-reaching sanctions against Venezuela.
 During a transitional period, it was still possible to run the business thanks to the exemption – General Licence – that Nynas was a granted by the US Office of Foreign Assets Control (OFAC).
 This exemption meant that other companies were permitted to continue trading with Nynas without being in breach of the USA’s sanctions.
 But the situation became economically unsustainable, and in December 2019 Nynas was granted an application for a company reconstruction at a Swedish court in order to investigate the possibilities of continuing to run the business, either partly or in full.

 In May 2020, the OFAC announced that Nynas was no longer blocked under the sanctions because of changes in the company’s ownership structure.
 This meant that American individuals and companies no longer required a permit from the OFAC for transactions or activities that involved Nynas.

 The company reconstruction involved changes to Nynas’ ownership structure.
 The biggest owner is now the US asset management company Davidson Kempner Capital Management, with 49.9% of the shares.
 The other co-owners are an independent Swedish foundation Nynässtiftelsen (approx. 35%) and PDVSA (approx. 14,9 %).

+With the new ownership structure in place, the strategic guidelines were also modified as a consequence of the changed conditions in the external environment.
+The strategic approach sees operations focusing on Europe, as an element of the objective to strengthen competitiveness in Nynas’ core markets.
+Despite a stated European focus, sales of naphthenic specialty oils will continue to take place to selected customers in regions including India, the Middle East, South Africa and Turkey.
+As for bitumen activities, these were centralised to the markets in the Nordic region, the Baltic region and the UK.